kartolab/karthikm19.github.io/_posts/2018-08-30-setup-django-development-with-mysql-using-docker.md

 ### Prerequisites

-As we discussed, we are going to use Docker, we will be using `Docker` and `Docker Compose`.
+As we discussed, we are going to use `Docker` and `Docker Compose`.

 ### Let's start